lf-lang/reactor-c/CONTRIBUTING.md

 #### Braces (1.3)

-We use K&R style braces.
+We use K&R-style braces.
 Example:
 ```
 if (NULL == p_event) {
     lf_print_error_and_exit("Out of memory!");